 The unit I developed to go with it also includes comprehension materials, a lapbook about goals and expectations, and a writing prompt about “Growing the One and Only Me!”.
 You can check it out HERE.

 Of course, kids just want to have fun (just like teachers), so on the first few days, team building activities help students get to know each other.
 One of my favorite get to know you activities is Give One, Get One.
-It’s so easy to fill in a grid sheet with the descriptors and have students find classmates who….like soccer, play the piano, like to play video games, has read the book ???, likes to take pictures, etc. You can download the Give One, Get One activity I created by clicking the image.
+It’s so easy to fill in a grid sheet with the descriptors and have students find classmates who….like soccer, play the piano, like to play video games, has read the book ???, likes to take pictures, etc. You can download the Give One, Get One activity I created by clicking the image or HERE.